Call for Submissions – RSLondonSouthEast 2020

 The workshop aims to provide as many opportunities as possible for people to present their work and ideas.
 However, the review process will be used to ensure that submissions are within scope, and to manage the selection of presentations and posters where there are more submissions than we can accommodate.

 The programme committee will select talks and posters to ensure that there is a good representation of different topics and domains at the workshop.
-Submissions will be anonymised before they are passed to the programme committee for review.
+Reviews will be undertaken anonymously – the submitter name(s) will be removed before abstracts are sent to programme committee members for review.